rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 ### Displaying Link Views

-At this point we could just make a static page and spit out our data, but what's the fun in that?
+At this point, we could just make a static page and spit out our data, but where's the fun in that?
 As a way to show how to pass data from the server to the view, as opposed to what we've been doing until now, we'll make page views update in real time using CableReady.